-The integrin α4β7 forms a complex with cell-surface CD4 and defines a T-cell subset that is highly susceptible to infection by HIV-1
+The integrin α4β7 forms a complex with cell-surface CD4 and defines a T-cell subset that is highly susceptible to infection by HIV-1 (PDF)

 Martinelli,Elena; Cicala,Claudia; McNally,Jonathan P.; Goode,Diana J.; Gopaul,Ravindra; Hiatt,Joseph; Jelicic,Katija; Kottilil,Shyamasundaran; Macleod,Katilyn; O'Shea,Angeline; Patel,Nikita; Van Ryk,Donald; Wei,Danlan; Pascuccio,Massimiliano; Yi,Ling; McKinnon,Lyle; Izulla,Preson; Kimani,Joshua; Kaul,Rupert; Fauci,Anthony S.; Arthos,James